llvm/llvm-blog-www/content/posts/2021-01-05-stack-clash-protection.md

 Furthermore, Rust only has this callback implemented for its Tier 1 (most supported) targets, namely i686 and x86_64, leaving other architectures without protection so far.
-Therefore, letting LLVM generate inline stack probes is beneficial both for the performance of avoiding a calland for the increased architecture support.
+Therefore, letting LLVM generate inline stack probes is beneficial both for the performance of avoiding a call and for the increased architecture support.

 Since the Rust compiler is written in Rust itself, with stack probing enabled by